KnightOS/z80e/README.md

 A z80 emulator designed for debugging the [KnightOS kernel](https://github.com/KnightSoft/kernel).
 It emulates Texas Instruments calculators and is not recommended for general-purpose z80 debugging.
 It's not done yet.

+## Why z80e?

+Most TI emulators have some of a shared set of problems, which z80e hopes to avoid. z80e is...

+**Portable**.
+It runs on any sane POSIX system, plus Windows and in web browsers.
+It'll probably even run on a z80 calculator if you're clever enough.

+**Modular**.
+You can run z80e with a simple terminal interface, a curses debugger, a gtk application (planned), in a web browser (in-progress), etc

+**Powerful**.
+We've built a powerful GDB-like debugger, a curses-based debugger, a web debugger, and a gtk debugger (planned).

+**Clean**.
+If you know C (z80 assembly would help, too), you can understand and help improve the codebase.

+**Permissive**.
+MIT licensed and easy to distribute, modify, or do whatever with.

 ## Compiling

 Native (Linux):